 Here are a few tips to help you through the process of contacting us and to give you an idea of what will happen if you do:

-- Call the Normal Surgery Telephone number.
-You will hear an answer phone message which will give you the mobile telephone number of the Veterinary surgeon that is on call or the specialist emergency clinic.
+- Call the normal surgery telephone number.
+You will hear an answer phone message which will give you the mobile telephone number of the Veterinary surgeon on call or the specialist emergency clinic.
 Have a pen ready to write this down.
 Please note that this number changes regularly and may not be the number you called out of hours in the past.

 - Call the mobile number given on the answer phone.
 It will be answered by the duty vet.
 In the rare event they are on another telephone call at the time or out of mobile service area please call back within a few minutes.

 - Please DO NOT just turn up at the practice as it will be closed.